Introduction

 Sample code that will perform mouse movements

-The Jenkins job that will execute “keep alive” VB script for mouse movement should be configured on the configured Slave machine, where “main” Windows Forms tests will be executed.
+The Jenkins job that will execute the “keep alive” VB script for mouse movement should be configured on the configured Slave machine, where “main” Windows Forms tests will be executed.

 Go to Jenkins and click on “New Item”, select “Freestyle project”, enter name for project